yongjianxu/nixl-20250820/benchmark/kvbench/docs/tutorial-gds.md

 ## Troubleshooting

 - If you encounter "File not found" errors during READ operations, ensure you've performed a WRITE operation first
-- Check that the directory specified in `--gds_filepath` exists and has proper permissions
+- Check that the directory specified in `--filepath` exists and has proper permissions
 - Verify that your system has GPU Direct Storage support enabled
 - Make sure the ETCD server is running at the specified endpoint